uus123456/MacOSX-FileSystem-Filter/README.md

 `frame #7: 0xffffff8027536e76 kernel``ast_taken(reasons=<unavailable>, enable=<unavailable>) + 278 at ast.c:177`
 `frame #8: 0xffffff802761eeae kernel``i386_astintr(preemption=<unavailable>) + 46 at trap.c:1171`

 The module has been made unloadable by taking a reference to IOKit com\_FsdFilter class in com\_FsdFilter::start routine.
-The reason is because unload for a hooking file system filter driver is a dangerous operation as it is hard to implement it correctly to avoid race conditions and preserve data consistency.
+The reason is that unload for a hooking file system filter driver is a dangerous operation as it is hard to implement it correctly to avoid race conditions and preserve data consistency.
 To process unload correctly you need to process the following cases

 - unhook all vnode tables
 - check that there is no return to the hooking code in any call stack or else unloading a module results in a panic as control returns to unloaded code